dadaloop82/MyHomeSmart-HASS-AppDeamon/README.md

     - Open the home window or ask the user to do so.

-## 6.4.
-The potential problems
+## 7.3.
+Cool!
+But what are the difficulties?

+The main difficulty is to transform an idea into a programmable solution: I've already tried many times to do something like this, but I've always had to stop in front of technical and/or implementation limits that are difficult or impossible to overcome.
+Since I have (or we have, thanks to you!) clear ideas we can certainly proceed with more confidence even having to change the initial idea, if necessary.

-# 7. What is appDeamon?
+# 8. What is appDeamon?

-# 8. How to install the script?
+# 9. How to install the script?

-# 9. "The Reasoning" _on Hass Forum_
+# 10. "The Reasoning" _on Hass Forum_
 https://community.home-assistant.io/t/reasoning-artificial-intelligence-applied-to-home-assistant/408972

-#  10. I want to help you
+#  11. I want to help you